aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 # `statistics-surface` - Surface-based mass-univariate analysis with SurfStat

 This command performs statistical analysis (e.g. group comparison, correlation) on surface-based features using the general linear model (GLM).

+!!! warning
-To that aim, the pipeline relies on the Matlab toolbox [SurfStat](http://www.math.mcgill.ca/keith/surfstat/) designed for statistical analyses of univariate and multivariate surface and volumetric data using the GLM [[Worsley et al., 2009](http://dx.doi.org/10.1016/S1053-8119(09)70882-1)].
+    Prior to release `0.7.3` of Clinica, this pipeline was relying on the Matlab toolbox [SurfStat](http://www.math.mcgill.ca/keith/surfstat/) designed for statistical analyses of univariate and multivariate surface and volumetric data using the GLM [[Worsley et al., 2009](http://dx.doi.org/10.1016/S1053-8119(09)70882-1)].
+    However, SurfStat was not maintained anymore and was requiring a valid Matlab installation.
+    For these reason, the pipeline was completely rewritten to rely on [Brainstat](https://brainstat.readthedocs.io/en/master/) which is a pure Python implementation of SurfStat, offering a very similar API.
+    Please be aware that this pipeline has not been extensively tested with the new implementation.
+    Do not hesitate to open a new issue on [GitHub](https://github.com/aramis-lab/clinica/issues) to report bugs you might encounter.

 Surface-based measurements are analyzed on the FsAverage surface template (from FreeSurfer).

-Currently, this pipeline can handle cortical thickness measurements from T1 images [`t1-freesurfer` pipeline](../T1_FreeSurfer) or map of activity from PET data using [`pet-surface` pipeline](../PET_Surface).
+Currently, this pipeline can handle cortical thickness measurements from T1 images [`t1-freesurfer` pipeline](./T1_FreeSurfer.md) or map of activity from PET data using [`pet-surface` pipeline](./PET_Surface.md).

-!!! note
-    We are aware that the [SurfStat](http://www.math.mcgill.ca/keith/surfstat/) toolbox is not maintained anymore.
-    The reasons why we rely on it are: 1) its great flexibility; 2) our profound admiration for the late Keith Worsley.

 ## Prerequisites

-You need to process your data with the [`t1-freesurfer` pipeline](../T1_FreeSurfer) for measurements of cortical thickness measurements from T1 images or [`pet-surface` pipeline](../PET_Surface) for measurements of activity map from PET.
+You need to process your data with the [`t1-freesurfer` pipeline](./T1_FreeSurfer.md) for measurements of cortical thickness measurements from T1 images or [`pet-surface` pipeline](./PET_Surface.md) for measurements of activity map from PET.

 Do not hesitate to have a look at the paragraph **[Specifying what surface data to use](#advanced-specifying-what-surface-data-to-use)** if you want to use your own surface feature.

 ## Dependencies

-If you only installed the core of Clinica, this pipeline needs the installation of **Matlab** and **FreeSurfer 6.0** on your computer.
+If you only installed the core of Clinica, this pipeline needs the installation of **FreeSurfer 6.0** on your computer.
-You can find how to install these software packages on the [third-party](../../Third-party) page.
-Note that the Matlab `Statistics and Machine Learning Toolbox` is required.

-!!! bug "Compatibility issue with Matlab R2019 / R2020"
-    It has been reported that newer versions of Matlab (see details on [GitHub](https://github.com/aramis-lab/clinica/issues/90)) were not compatible with this pipeline.
-    For the moment, we advise you to use at most the R2018b version.
-    Matlab versions between 2015 and 2018 are known to work.

 ## Running the pipeline